oceans aware: inform, inspire, involve

 What threats does marine life face and what are we doing to protect it?

 In the Anthropocene, marine biodiversity is facing new and ever-growing pressure and our still limited knowledge of marine life means that it is impossible to know how many species we are losing or perhaps have already lost.
-The main threats faced by marine life are as follows, many of which are addressed in other sections on this site:
+The main threats faced by marine life are as follows, all of which are addressed in other sections on this site:

-• Over-fishing, destructive fishing practices such as bottom trawling and bycatch and Illegal, Unreported and Unregulated Fishing (see section on ocean resources)
+Over-fishing, destructive fishing practices such as bottom trawling and bycatch and Illegal, Unreported and Unregulated Fishing (see section on ocean resources)

-• Pollution: ghost gear, plastic, runoff, oil spills and dumping (see section on ocean pollution)
+Pollution: ghost gear, plastic, runoff, oil spills and dumping (see section on ocean pollution)

-• Habitat destruction as a result of extractive practices (see sections on ocean resources)
+Habitat destruction as a result of extractive practices (see sections on ocean resources)

-• Climate change, in particular rising ocean temperatures (see section on the ocean-climate nexus)
+Climate change, in particular rising ocean temperatures (see section on the ocean-climate nexus)

-• Changes to the chemical balance of water: with more carbon, less oxygen and increased levels of chemicals like nitrogen or phosphate (see section on ocean pollution)
+Changes to the chemical balance of water: with more carbon, less oxygen and increased levels of chemicals like nitrogen or phosphate (see section on ocean pollution)

-• Ship strikes: with growing commercial fleets the number of collisions with cetaceans is rising and pose a serious threat, especially in the case of endangered species or isolated populations.
+Ship strikes: with growing commercial fleets the number of collisions with cetaceans is rising and pose a serious threat, especially in the case of endangered species or isolated populations.

 The good news is that numerous international and national organizations are working to protect marine life, either focusing on a specific region, a specific habitat or a specific species.
 They all agree on the basic steps needed to protect and preserve marine life and to restore it to its former glory.
 One of the best conservation measures is the establishment of marine protected areas (see ocean protection).
 Fighting climate change is of course another fundamental step, others include preventing unsustainable fishing practices and dumping and reducing pollution, and individual actions to ensure that your own ocean footprint is as small as possible (see the section on what you can do).